taimoorsattar7/taimoorsattar.dev/src/pages/blogs/validate-email-address-using-regex-in-javascript.md

 ---
-title: validate email address using regex in JavaScript
+title: How to validate email address using regex in JavaScript
 description: We can define regular expressions to match the patterns in strings.
   To validate the email address, we can define the regex expression.
 date: 2020-12-28T18:32:32.903Z